opentimestamps/javascript-opentimestamps/README.md

 ##### Build from source

-From this repo, install the dev library
+From this repo, install the dev library and plugin-error

 ```
 npm install --dev
+npm install plugin-error
 ```

 then run the gulp process